Becoming a Veterinary Technician in Nebraska

 Requirements for Veterinary Technicians

 Veterinary technicians in Nebraska are required to pass the Veterinary Technician National Exam (VTNE), which in this state is administered by the American Association of Veterinary State Boards (AAVSB).
 The AAVSB allows each candidate five opportunities to pass the exam.
-After passing the VTNE, candidates must apply for licensure with the Nebraska Division of Public Health before they are able to begin working as veterinary technicians in Nebraska.
+After passing the VTNE, candidates must apply for licensure with the Nebraska Division of Public Health before they can begin working as veterinary technicians in Nebraska.

 Penn Foster College – Veterinary Technician Program